 I hope this is something the industry will take on board – I’d like to modify Ian Bitterlin’s title from 'EC fans are no longer optional' to ‘Cooling distribution aware adoption of EC fans is no longer optional”.
 I.e. It is hard to see when backward curved impellers with EC motors wouldn’t be a better option than centrifugal blowers but, at the same time, you do need to make sure you make good use of the cooling they provide."

-By: Mark Seymour, CTO
+Blog written by Mark Seymour, CTO

 Data Centre World, 28-29 November, Frankfurt, DE